vonajs/vona/packages-docs/guide/essentials/api/model.md

 |clientName|Specify the datasource name|
 |cacheOptions|Configure cache parameters, enable redis-based cache by default|

+- table:
-- table: If it is empty, the table name is automatically obtained from entity.
-You can also specify a function to achieve dynamic table partitioning
+  - If it is empty, the table name is automatically obtained from entity
+  - You can also specify a function to achieve dynamic table partitioning

 ## App config configuration